sawft99/Obsidian-SecPlus/Sec+/Chapter 11 - Network Design/Switches.md

 # About
 ---
 - Hubs
-	- Originally traffic would go into one port and out all other ports in what was called a "broadcast"
+	- Originally traffic would go into one port and out all other ports in what was called a "broadcast" ^a8e9c4
 	- As networks got larger this caused many collisions
 - Bridges
 	- Evolution after hubs
-	- Separate physical LAN to WAN into 2 logical networks or connect 2 logical networks
+	- Separate physical LAN to WAN into 2 logical networks or connect 2 logical networks ^841797
 - Switches
 	- The evolution of both Hubs and Bridges combined
-	- Every port is like a bridge and hub on each port
+	- Every port is like a bridge and hub combined by connecting logical networks and being able to send traffic out of individual ports ^b00706
 	- Intelligence use of MAC and only sending out traffic to the MAC in question
 	- Improves overall security and reduces traffic